Approach

 Diagnosis in neonates

 The primary method by which neonates are diagnosed in the US is a screening program.
-All states practice universal neonatal screening, because this is the only way to ensure that all infants with sickle cell disease will be identified.
-It is not reliable to screen infants based on specific racial or ethnic backgrounds.[19]
+All states practice universal neonatal screening to ensure that all infants with sickle cell disease are identified.[21]
+Blood for screening is usually taken by heel-stick sample (within 48 hours of birth) and hemoglobin evaluation carried out (ideally within 24 hours of collection).[22][23]

 Diagnosis in infants